Meta Optical Elements (MOE) - Metalenses

 We provide custom-made solutions, ranging from pure metalens- to hybrid solutions.
 We can characterize metasurfaces for visible and IR applications up to ~2000 nm.
 Other beam shaping functions, such as diffusers and fan-out gratings, can also be realized with metasurfaces.

-NIL Technology has profound and proven experience designing and developing advanced optics by manufacturing micro-and nano-patterned surface relief structures and more than 50 years of experience of cumulative experience in thermal and UV NIL.
+NIL Technology has profound and proven experience designing and developing advanced optics by manufacturing micro-and nano-patterned surface relief structures and more than 50 years of experience of cumulative expertise in thermal and UV NIL.

 Flat NIR metalenses